Hikakin: Early life

-On April 21, 1989, he was the second born son to his parents in Myōkōkōgen, Nakakubiki District, Niigata Prefecture (present Myōkō City, Niigata Prefecture).
+Hikaru Kaihatsu was born on April 21, 1989, in Myōkōkōgen, Nakakubiki District, Niigata Prefecture (present Myōkō City, Niigata Prefecture).
+He has an older brother, Seikin, who is also a YouTube content creator.
 As a child he was noted as a strange boy in the corner of the classroom.
-Growing up in the snowy Jōetsu region, when he was an elementary school student, his dream was to participate in Olympic ski jumping, and he continued to ski jump until high school.
-During elementary school, he also became interested in Human Beatboxing through the segment "Fullpower Gogogo!!" on the Fuji TV variety show, "Hamonepu League".
+They grew up in the snowy Jōetsu region.
+When he was attending elementary school, Hikaru's dream was to participate in Olympic ski jumping, and he continued to ski jump until high school.
+During elementary school, he became interested in Human Beatboxing through the segment Fullpower Gogogo!! on the Fuji Television variety show "Hamonepu League".

-After studying at Myōkōkōgen Minami Elementary School (later Myoko City) and Myoko Junior High School (present Myoko Municipal Myoko Junior High School), he entered Niigata Prefectural Arai High School.
-In March, he graduated from Niigata Prefectural Arai High School and went to Tokyo.
-Among supermarkets in Tokyo, many of them are employees from Niigata Prefecture, and I made a living by working at Japanese supermarket Yoshiike, which happened to have a job opening at his high school.
-At that time he had no bank account of his own, therefore had no savings, and went to Tokyo with only 20,000 yen given by his parents.
-The supermarket at which he worked had a company dormitory and the rent was deducted from his monthly salary, so he did not have to worry about finding a place to live.
+Hikaru was educated at Myōkōkōgen Minami Elementary School (later Myoko City), Myoko Junior High School (present Myoko Municipal Myoko Junior High School), he entered Niigata Prefectural Arai High School. and Niigata Prefectural Arai High School, and went to Tokyo.
+Some supermarkets in Tokyo employed people from Niigata Prefecture, and he found employment at the Japanese supermarket Yoshiike (吉池).
+At that time he had no bank account and therefore no savings, and went to Tokyo with only 20,000 yen given by his parents.
+The supermarket where he worked had a company dormitory, the rent for which was deducted from his monthly salary, so he did not have to find a place to live.